REGION_ID is an abbreviated code that Google assigns

-You run your application locally with the native development tools that you usually use.
+To test your application's functionality before deploying, run your application in your local environment with the development tools that you usually use.

 Deploying your application